 Google is a Network Advertising Initiative (NAI) member, which is an organization committed to transparency and choice.
 The NAI opt-out tool was developed in conjunction with the Digital Advertising Alliance (DAA) for the express purpose of allowing consumers to “opt out” of the Interest-Based Advertising delivered by members on Web pages using cookies.

 A referrer is the information passed along by a web browser that references the web URL you linked from.
 Our web server automatically gathers this information.

 Web servers use your IP address to identify your computer so that data, such as the web pages you request, can be sent to you.
 Our web server automatically gathers them.

 System information includes time, type of browser being used, the operating system or platform, and CPU speed.
 Your web browser sends this information automatically when you are connected to a website.
 This information is used by Stanford Graduate School of Business to identify broad demographic statistics and may be used to provide information appropriate for your computer system.
 Stanford Graduate School of Business will not use this information to attempt to identify your personal information.

-While no system can provide guaranteed security, we take reasonable efforts to keep information you provide to us secure, including encryption technology, and physical security at the location of the server where information is stored.
+While no system can provide guaranteed security, we take reasonable efforts to keep information you provide to us secure.
+We implement safeguards including encryption technology and physical security at the location of the server where information is stored.

 Links to Other Sites